jbritttt/Playwright-Automation/README.md

-# Getting famiiar with testing using playwrght
+# Getting familiar with testing using playwrght

 ## Requirements?
 To validate that every article is ranked correctly on the page from the newest to the oldest.